 It is required to attend Sponsorship Training to sponsor a pilgrim on a Greater Findlay Emmaus Walk.
-The training sessions are held after each Gathering (the 3rd Tuesday of each month) and after Sponsor’s Hour in the chapel during each walks send off.
+The training sessions are held before each Gathering (the 3rd Tuesday of each month – 6:30pm) in the Founders Room in the basement.
+Also, after Sponsor’s Hour in the chapel during each walk send off.
 It is preferred that you attend a training before you begin to sponsor a pilgrim.
 A sponsor must understand all the necessities of sponsoring in order to provide the best care for the pilgrim and their family.

 Guidelines for Sponsorship